Buka-Xing/DeepWSD/README.md

 -----------------------------
 ## Updating log:
 2022/10/3: Find problems on batch form DeepWSD, now substitute to original single image comparison form.
+Please compare images one by one.
 The batch form for optimization will be released as soon as possible.

 2022/8/29: Updating batch DeepWSD.